-When new growth appears in spring, using a knife cut out the center hardwood section and divide into multiple clumps.
+When new growth appears in spring, using a knife cut out the center hardwood section and divide it into multiple clumps.

-Throw out old center hardwood section and replant the outer shoots and roots 12” – 24” inches apart.
+Throw out the old center hardwood section and replant the outer shoots and roots 12” – 24” inches apart.

 Uses For Monarda Plants In The Garden

 A long blooming season makes planting bee balm an excellent choice for sunny, showy perennial borders.

 - They make colorful additions when naturalized around ponds or included in herb gardens.

 - As the common name “bee balm” implies, bees love the tasty nectar the colorful flowers supply.